Department of Evolutionary Anthropology, Faculty of Life Sciences, University of Vienna

 2005-2007 Tutorials in human ethological practical courses

-African Journal of Agricultural Research, American Journal of Human Biology, Body Image, Economics and Human Biology, Evolution and Human Behavior, Evolutionary Psychology, Frontiers Evolutionary Psychology and Neuroscience, Journal of Anthropology, Journal of Environmental Psychology, Perception, Personality and Individual Differences, PLoS One, Science of Nature
+African Journal of Agricultural Research, American Journal of Human Biology, American Journal of Physical Anthropology, Body Image, Economics and Human Biology, Evolution and Human Behavior, Evolutionary Psychology, Frontiers Evolutionary Psychology and Neuroscience, Journal of Anthropology, Journal of Environmental Psychology, Perception, Personality and Individual Differences, PLoS One, Science of Nature

 2005-2012 PhD at the Department of Anthropology, University of Vienna: Focusing on perception and morphology of faces in humans and artefacts.
 Title of PhD thesis: Geometric morphometric approaches to facial shape and trait attribution.
 Supervisor: Ao.Univ.-Prof.Dr.
 Katrin Schaefer; Degree in Anthropology; with distinction.